Icinga/icingaweb2-module-jira/doc/10-Notifications.md

 is what it would look like for a Service:

 ```
-object NotificationCommand "JIRA Service Notification" {
+object NotificationCommand "Jira Service Notification" {
     import "plugin-notification-command"
     command = [ "/usr/bin/icingacli", "jira", "send", "problem" ]
     arguments += {
         "--ack-author" = {
-            description = "This author name will be used when acknowledging Icinga problems once a JIRA issue got created"
+            description = "This author name will be used when acknowledging Icinga problems once a Jira issue got created"
             value = "$jira_ack_author$"
         }
         "--command-pipe" = {